MB3hel/AUVControlBoard/docs/docs/user_guide/messages.md

 ```none
 [status]
 ```
 `status` is an 8-bit integer.
 The value of `status` is the value of the BNO055's `CALIB_STAT` register.
 The meaning of this number is described in the BNO055 datasheet.
+Note that if the BNO055 is not the active IMU (see sensor status query), this will be acknowledged using the INVALID_CMD error code.

 **Read BNO055 Live Calibration Values Query**